As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links, view our disclosure policy for details.

 As for my weight loss, I'm hanging in there.
 I've been losing 1-3 kgs a month for the past few months.
 I was 110 in June and now I'm 107.2kg.
 My weight isn't going up which is good, and it is slowly going down!
 I haven't been losing a lot of weight since February 2016 because I broke my knee and tore 3 of my knee ligaments.
 Two of my ligaments had to heal for 2 months before doing the ACL surgery on April 8th.
 I was then in the hospital until April 25th and have been wearing a leg brace and doing physiotherapy since.
 I'm not allowed to jog until September and run until December or else I'll break my ligament again.
 So I think that I'm not losing weight as quickly as before because I can't exercise like I used to.
 Right now my focus is being able to go down the stairs!!
 When you lose all your thigh and calf muscles, you literally cannot do anything!
 So I'm slowly building muscle again so that I can do sports again.
 I used to lose maybe 2-4kg a month when I could exercise, but now 1-3kg with dieting alone.
 This is going to be a slow year for me, but that's alright.
 As long as I keep on eating good food and slowly healing, my PCOS should only get better.

-I wanted to share this post because you may not see results at first, but after a year if you do a health test and you indeed see a difference in the results it’s because what you’re doing is actually working for you.
+I wanted to share this post because you may not see results at first, but after a year if you do a health test and you indeed see a difference in the results it's because what you're doing is actually working for you.
 For me, eating low-carb, gluten-free, sugar-free and exercising by biking everywhere is working for me.
+Check out my beginner's guide to keto to learn how to start, count your macros and finally take control of your own life.
 I wanted to share this because the food I eat made a huge difference in my life.
-It’s improved my health tremendously and made my body normal again.
+It's improved my health tremendously and made my body normal again.

 I think that if you put your mind to it and make healthier choices, you will definitely see results in the long run.
 I'm not done losing weight and still have to get my cholesterol a little bit lower, but everything is definitely going in the right direction.
 I started at about 290-299lbs ish and now I'm 236lbs.
 It may not seem like a lot to some people, but that's a huge accomplishment for me.
 I didn't think I could get here by simple eating better, but I did.